PROMO: $50 Off & Free 2-Day Shipping | Use Code SAVE50

 Injury in the Mouth

-Injury and irritation to your cheeks, gums or tongue can cause herpetiform canker sores to develop.
+Irritation or injury to your cheeks, gums, or tongue can cause herpetiform canker sores to develop.
 This is especially true for people with braces or denture appliances that rub against the inside of the mouth.
-Other causes of oral injury include:

 • Vigorous brushing